 Selected by the Cardinals in the 26th round of the 1968 amateur draft, Forsch did not make his pro debut until 1970 (the same year Ken reached the majors).
 He made it to the big leagues with St. Louis midway through the 1974 season and soon became a mainstay in the club's rotation.
-He went 20-7 for the team in 1977, and the following year, on April 16th, he threw a no-hitter against the Philadelphia Phillies.
+He went 20-7 for the team in 1977, and the following year, on April 16, 1978, threw a no-hitter against the Philadelphia Phillies.

 Forsch recorded 15 wins to tie Joaquin Andujar for the club lead in 1982 as the Cardinals won the NL East crown.
-He threw a shutout against the Atlanta Braves in that fall's NLCS but recorded a pair of losses in the World Series versus the Milwaukee Brewers (but his team won anyway).
+He threw a shutout against the Atlanta Braves in that fall's NLCS but recorded a pair of losses in the World Series versus the Milwaukee Brewers (his team won anyway).
 In 1983, on September 26th, he hurled another no-hitter, facing the Montreal Expos.
 He continued to be a part of the St. Louis rotation for much of the 1980s, pitching again in the World Series in 1985 and 1987.
 The Cardinals lost both series.

 Forsch and brother Ken also had similar careers, each playing 16 years in the majors.
 While Ken had 521 appearances compared to Bob's 498, more of Ken's were in relief.
 The two also both pitched for Houston, but not at the same time.
-However, Bob was in the World Series three times, while Ken never appeared in the Fall Classic.
-On the other, Ken was a two-time All-Star, while Bob was never selected to the midsummer classic.
+Bob was in the World Series three times, while Ken never appeared in the Fall Classic.
+Ken was a two-time All-Star, while Bob was never selected to the midsummer classic.

 Forsch was regarded as a good-hitting pitcher, hitting .213 with 12 home runs during his major league career and winning two Silver Slugger Awards.
 He hit .308 in 1975, .295 in 1980, and .298 in 1987, and clubbed a grand slam off Mike Bielecki of the Pittsburgh Pirates on August 10, 1986

 After his playing days, Forsch was the pitching coach of the Billings Mustangs from 2009 to 2011.
-A week after throwing out the first pitch before Game Seven of the 2011 World Series at Busch Stadium, Forsch died of a chest aneurysm at his home in Florida.
+A week after throwing out the first pitch before Game 7 of the 2011 World Series at Busch Stadium, Forsch died of a chest aneurysm at his home in Florida.
 He was 61.
 Ironically, he was filling in for his long-time manager, Hall of Famer Whitey Herzog, at the World Series, as Herzog was recovering from surgery and did not receive medical clearance to be at the game.

 "I'll remember Bob Forsch on a more personal level: quick with a good-natured jab (delivered with a devious twinkle in his eye), refreshingly honest, never short on an opinion.
 Forsch was a cut-through-the-bull kind of man, and I liked that very much.
 A guy's guy all the way." - Sportwriter Bernie Miklasz, writing in StLtoday.com, November 4, 2011